znti/i18n-sample/README.md

 ## Overview

-This app aims to be a proof of concept for i18n approachs.
+This app aims to be a proof of concept for i18n approaches.

 The goal is to have as little of a footprint as possible and to be intuitive of use.

 ## Guidelines

 This app uses [React hooks](https://reactjs.org/docs/hooks-intro.html), so ensure your React's version is at least `16.8`

-Each component should implement a default language for fallback.

 No external libs are currently being used